josemvcerqueira/mobile-flashcard/README.md

 # Mobile Flashcards

-This project was bootstrapped with [Create React App](https://github.com/react-community/create-react-native-app) and was built to be tested on IOS.
+This project was bootstrapped with [Create React App](https://github.com/react-community/create-react-native-app) and [Expo](https://docs.expo.io/versions/latest/)

+# Important

+This project has been designed and tested for iOS.
+The development was tested via the Expo application avaliable for the iPhone not the emulator.

 This web application allows the user to: